 Lipase enzymes are fat hydrolysing enzymes.
 They are secreted from various organs, e.g. pancreas, intestine, gastric juice, adipose tissues, lysosomes, blood, etc. They hydrolyse triglycerides and other dietary fats to fatty acid and glycerol.
-They are a subclass of esterase enzymes, splitting ester to acid and alcohol.
+They are a subclass of esterase enzymes, splitting ester into acid and alcohol.

 Lipase Enzyme Definition